nimchimpski/Ayou-LLM-agent-network/static/ayou/README.md

 The response is checked for any function requests.
 If necessary, a memory content is retrieved and sent directly back to the agent (nothing yet goes to the webpage) for processing.
 Or if required another agent is contacted.
-This is done inside a function which switches the current agnet name accordingly, such that bio items and memory list all now pertain to the second agent.
+This is done inside a function which switches the current agent name accordingly, such that bio items and memory list all now pertain to the second agent.
 Of course it now needs to request one of its own memories, before it can send the information back to the oringinal agent, who in turn can ultimately answer the initiating question from the user.

 I limited the attempts allowed for the called agent to respond with a meaingful memory request, to avoid non-ending loops.

 I would like to implement this recursively, but with just one level of requests I think there would be no benefit.

-finally the memory content from the called agent is appended to the (original) message chain, with a system message explaining how to use it and another API call is made, with the agent identity now firmly back as the 'selectedagent'.
+Finally the memory content from the called agent is appended to the (original) message chain, with a system message explaining how to use it.
+Another API call is made, with the agent identity now set back as the original 'selectedagent'.
 The relevant response content from this is passed to the html page for the user.

 If the chat exceeds a specified length, it is sent to the agent to be summarised, and the result is saved in place of the original chain.
 The API charges by Token use, so the length is important.
 Also once it gets too long , writing it to memory every conversational turn has too high a time cost.
-This is also a chance to put the full system message back into focus.
+This is also a chance to put the full system message back into focus to the agent, by appending to the  start of the new chain.

 ## MEMORIES VIEW (CONFIGURE)